-An empty sentence will create a Tree with no data and no children.
-The children for a node in the tree are ordered, and are ordered as they appear in the sentence.
+An empty sentence will cannot be converted into a Tree and will throw an exception.
+The children for a node in the tree are ordered as they appear in the sentence.
 So the earliest child of a token appears first in the token's children in the tree.

 Each Tree node has a data member that references the actual Token represented by the node.
+Multiword tokens are not included in the tree since they are more like virtual Tokens and do not participate in any dependency relationships or carry much value in dependency relations.